Erste STK Ried

 Premier Cru STK

-The Single Vineyard Krepskogel, a sub-vineyard of Pössnitzberg, is located within the village of Pössnitz.
+The Single Vineyard Krepskogel, a single vineyard on Pössnitzberg, is located within the village of Pössnitz.
 The Single Vineyard Krepskogel, named after the former landowner Hans Kreps, extended over a considerable area of the Pössnitzberg in the 17th century.
 At that time Hans Kreps already cultivated vines there.
 This is documented by an honourable monument from 1698.

 Due to an inclination of 55% this extremely steep and rocky vineyard site needs to be cultivated almost by hand.

-The Single Vineyard Krepskogel is a sub-vineyard of Pössnitzberg.
-This single vineyard wine, classified as “Erste STK Ried” (Premier Cru STK site), is typical for the region.
+The Single Vineyard Krepskogel is the most southern part of Pössnitzberg.
+This single vineyard wine, classified as “Erste STK Ried” (Premier Cru STK), is typical for the region.
 This wine demonstrates the strong and natural expression of its origin and has a high ageing potential.
 The harvest yield is limited to a maximum of 45 hectolitres.
-Premier Cru STK wines are allowed to be offered for sale at the earliest on 1st of May after 6 months of maturation.
+Premier Cru STK wines are allowed to be offered for sale at the earliest on 1st of September after 11 months of maturation.

 a predominantly south-facing site forming a basin with an average inclination of 55%